 If a child has a known problem that is potentially serious and there is a method of helping the child and the school is denied an opportunity to help the child because the necessary materials are not made available, then the school cannot be held responsible to assist the child.
+Therefore, if the presence of the child at school without necessary materials presents a risk to the safety or health of the child, the child may be temporarily excluded from the school.

-Asthma or the Use of Auto-Injectable Epinephrine
+Asthma, Diabetes, or the Use of Auto-Injectable Epinephrine

-Self-administration of medications by a student with asthma or the use of auto-injectable epinephrine by a student at risk of anaphylaxis shall be permitted by the School Board, provided the student's parent or other legal guardian provides the school in which the student is enrolled with the following documentation:
+Self-administration of medications by a student with asthma or diabetes or the use of auto-injectable epinephrine by a student at risk of anaphylaxis shall be permitted by the School Board, provided the student's parent or other legal guardian provides the school in which the student is enrolled with the following documentation:

-- A. Written authorization for the student to carry and self-administer such prescribed medications, - B. Written certification from a licensed medical physician or other authorized prescriber that the student: - 1. has asthma or is at risk of having anaphylaxis - 2. has received instruction in the proper method of self-administration of the student's prescribed medications to treat asthma or anaphylaxis - C. A written treatment plan from the student's licensed physician or other authorized prescriber for managing asthma or anaphylactic episodes.
+- A. Written authorization for the student to carry and self-administer such prescribed medications. - B. Written certification from a licensed medical physician or other authorized prescriber that the student: - 1. has asthma, diabetes, or is at risk of having anaphylaxis - 2. has received instruction in the proper method of self-administration of the student's prescribed medications to treat asthma, diabetes, or anaphylaxis

+- C. A written treatment plan from the student's licensed physician or other authorized prescriber for managing asthma, diabetes, or anaphylactic episodes.
 The treatment plan shall be signed by the student, the student's parent or other legal guardian, and the student's physician or other authorized prescriber.
 The treatment plan shall contain the following information: - 1.
 The name, purpose, and prescribed dosage of the medications to be self-administered. - 2.
 The time or times the medications are to be regularly administered and under what additional special circumstances the medications are to be administered. - 3.
 The length of time for which the medications are prescribed. - D. Any other documentation required by the School Board